Orlando Sanford International Airport: Facilities

 The dominant runway is 9L/27R.
 This was built from the naval air station's original Runway 9/27, which was 8000 ft x 200 ft with overruns of 2145 ft and 1985 ft.
 A project to extended runway 9L/27R by 1400 ft to 11000 ft was completed on April 1, 2013.
 Parallel Runways 9C/27C and 9R/27L were built later, the former on a previous taxiway and the latter all-new, for small aircraft.
 The airport also has Runway 18/36, another Navy runway, for rare northerly fronts in the winter, but this 6000-ft runway is rarely used by airliners.

 In 2024, the airport secured a $13 million loan to improve on key infrastructure projects to enhance operations.
 Plans include an extension to runway 9L/27R as well as a rehabilitation of the terminal ramp, with both planned for completion in late 2026.
 The plan also includes expansions to car parking lots, which would see 1,000 additional spaces.

-On December 31, 2019, there were 326 aircraft based at this airport: 221 single-engine and 53 multi-engine airplanes, 48 jet, and 4 helicopters.

 The airport is home to Acron Aviation Academy, formerly variously known as L3Harris Airline Academy (owned by L3Harris, formerly L3 Technologies), Aerosim Flight Academy, and Delta Connection Academy (owned by Delta Air Lines).
 It provides ab initio flight training for prospective airline pilots.
 The Seminole County Sheriff's Office has a hangar and support facility for aviation elements of the agency's Special Operations Division.